5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/Shell Functions.md

 _EOF_
 ```

 A couple of important points about functions: First, they must appear before you attempt to use them.
 Second, the function body must contain at least one valid command.
+After you place a **return** statement in each function body, our script will execute successfully.

+## Keep Your Script Working
+As you a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ5NTU4OTQ0N119
+eyJoaXN0b3J5IjpbMjEzNDIxNDM5Ml19
 -->